naveensundarg/DCECProver/README.md

-Got to: https://github.com/naveensundarg/ShadowProver for the latest.
+Got to: https://github.com/naveensundarg/ShadowProver for the latest version of the prover.

 ## Theory